ploomber/ploomber/doc/user-guide/deployment.rst

 *******

-`Click here <https://github.com/ploomber/projects/tree/master/ml-online>`_ to see a full sample project that trains a model and exposes an API via flask.
+`Click here <https://github.com/ploomber/projects/tree/master/ml-online>`_ to see a complete sample project that trains a model and exposes an API via Flask.